 Note: Moving or deleting a sticky comment annotation does not update or remove the mapped field value in the panel.
 You must manually update the field.

-- Select the highlight () icon next to the field or section you want to populate.
+- Select the highlighter () icon next to the field or section you want to populate.

 - Highlight the word or phrase in the source document to map to the field.